Exploring REST API Architecture

 How RESTful is that API? #

-Maybe the definition of a REST API is changing.
-In this post we covered Fielding’s initial REST architecture including constraints, resources, representations.
+In this post we covered Fielding’s initial REST architecture including constraints, resources, and representations.
 I hope you found something useful.

 References #